 Open the homepage calculator with Great Dane selected, add the latest weigh-in, then compare the result back against this guide.

-Use the calculator after repeat weigh-ins, then compare the live result back here to confirm the trend is progressing steadily rather than accelerating too fast.
+Use the live calculator after repeat weigh-ins, then compare the result back to this breed-specific chart to confirm the trend is still moving steadily.

 When to re-check